 For those of you flying with the Viking 110 (see image above) we have the engine installation manual available.

 The company Zenith Super Duty is faster than any other flying at 126 kts / 154 mph TAS @ 8500 ft DA.
 It also has the shortest takeoff roll of any CruZer.
 In fact, the airplane is so powerful; it can takeoff much shorter than a full fledged CH-750 STOL airplane.

 Listed below are some of the advantages of a Viking aircraft engine:

 All of this results in an unbelievably smooth running engine, your passengers, airframe and avionics will love you for that!
 More detailed information here: Viking 130 Engine.

 Viking engines are used and flown in a large number of aircraft ranging from Just Aircraft, Cessna, Rans, Vans RV-12 to the Zenith Aircraft CH650 and CruZer to name but a few.

-There are four type of Viking engines at the moment.
-Below an overview with the specifications, for current prices we refer you to the Viking company website.
+There are four derivatives of Viking engines at the moment.
+Below an overview with the specifications, for current pricing and availability we refer you to the Viking company website.

 |Engine Model||Drive Type||Horsepower||Weight|